Paulescu/hands-on-rl/03_cart_pole/README.md

 We will solve the Cart Pole environment of OpenAI using **parametric Q-learning**.

-Today's lesson is split into 3 parts:
+Today's lesson is split into 3 parts.

 👉 [Parametric Q-learning](http://datamachines.xyz/2022/01/18/hands-on-reinforcement-learning-course-part-4-parametric-q-learning/)
 👉 [Deep Q learning](http://datamachines.xyz/2022/02/11/hands-on-reinforcement-learning-course-part-5-deep-q-learning/)